Rogdham/pyzstd/index.rst

         Larger values requiring more memory and typically compressing more.

         This will set a memory budget for streaming decompression.
-Using a value greater than ``ZSTD_WINDOWLOG_LIMIT_DEFAULT`` requires explicitly allowing such size at streaming decompression stage, see :py:attr:`DParameter.windowLogMax`. ``ZSTD_WINDOWLOG_LIMIT_DEFAULT`` is 27 in zstd v1.5.0, means 128 MiB (1 << 27).
+Using a value greater than ``ZSTD_WINDOWLOG_LIMIT_DEFAULT`` requires explicitly allowing such size at streaming decompression stage, see :py:attr:`DParameter.windowLogMax`. ``ZSTD_WINDOWLOG_LIMIT_DEFAULT`` is 27 in zstd v1.2+, means 128 MiB (1 << 27).

         Must be clamped between ``ZSTD_WINDOWLOG_MIN`` and ``ZSTD_WINDOWLOG_MAX``.

-        Special: value ``0`` means "use default windowLog", then the value is dynamically set, see "W" column in this `v1.5.0 table <https://github.com/facebook/zstd/blob/v1.5.0/lib/compress/zstd_compress.c#L6149-L6254>`_.
+        Special: value ``0`` means "use default windowLog", then the value is dynamically set, see "W" column in `this table <https://github.com/facebook/zstd/blob/release/lib/compress/clevels.h>`_.

     .. py:attribute:: hashLog